 tuberculosis or any other infection or illness;

-Mometasone nasal spray is not approved to treat allergy symptoms in anyone younger than 2 years old, or to prevent allergy symptoms in anyone younger than 12 years old.
+Mometasone nasal spray is not approved to prevent allergy symptoms in anyone younger than 12 years and treat nasal polyps in anyone younger than 18 years.
 Mometasone nasal implant is not approved for use by anyone younger than 18 years old.